 Fall weather brings a drop in insect pest activity.
 That's a plus for gardeners and gardens.
 You can plant in peace — without wasting energy swatting mosquitoes and gnats — and your new plants enjoy a reprieve from insects, too.

 Fall planting presents a perfect opportunity to examine your plants closely and treat with a broad-spectrum pesticide.
-Liquid Sevin® Insect Killer garden insecticides, available in ready-to-use, concentrate and ready-to-spray forms, kill and control more than 500 insect pests that may prey on new plants or try to use them as winter shelter.
-With effective treatment, plants enter winter without pest stress and meet spring's arrival pest-free.
+Easy-to-use, economical Sevin Insect Killer Concentrate and Sevin Insect Killer Ready to Spray garden insecticides kill and control more than 500 insect pests that may prey on new plants or try to use them as winter shelter.
+Then they keep protecting plants against listed pests for up to three months.+ With effective treatment, plants enter winter without pest stress and meet spring's arrival pest-free.

 When you plant in spring, it's not long before new plants get hit with summer stresses.
 About the time plants get going, so do weeds, bugs, heat and drought.
 That's one reason spring-planted plants often need a full year's growth to settle in and hit their stride.